medibloc/panacea-core/.gitbook/1-users/3-data-exchange/2-provide-data.md

   "encrypted_data_base64" : "{encrypted-data}"
 }
 ```
-You have to get data hash of original data with SHA-256 hash function.
+You have to use data hash of original data with SHA-256 hash function.
 For example, you can get hash by following CLI:
 ```bash
 sha256sum ${original-data-path}
 ```